 I attended an assistive technology conference

-About two months after I developed my chronic illness, my parents took me to an assistive technology conference at a college several hours away, looking for resources to help me in school.
-I was fascinated with all of the different tools available for students with low vision, as well as other disabilities, and decided that I wanted to create similar tools, with a special focus on students with low vision.
+About two months after I developed my chronic illness, my parents took me to an assistive technology conference at a college several hours away.
+We were looking for resources to help me in school.
+I was fascinated with all of the different tools available for students with low vision, as well as other disabilities.
+After that, I decided that I wanted to create similar tools, with a special focus on students with low vision.

 My school encouraged me to learn all I could

-I didn’t have access to many assistive technology resources as I went through school- I never even heard the term “assistive technology” until I was a freshman in high school (more about that here).
+I didn’t have access to many assistive technology resources as I went through school.
+I never even heard the term “assistive technology” until I was a freshman in high school.
 Because of the lack of resources, my case managers and teachers encouraged me to come up with my own accommodations and had me figure out how to use technology to help myself.
 Eventually, staff members would come to me asking for advice on other students, because I had learned so much.